How Much Life Insurance Do You Really Need?

 Should you have any questions during the process, keep in mind that I am here to help!
 I'm not just a call center representative; I'm your neighbor.
 I will guide you and help answer any questions you might have.

-Factor in Additional things like:
+Consider Additional things like:

 Additionally, take into account final expenses—funerals can exceed $10,000 in Kentucky, and life insurance can help cover these costs, relieving your loved ones of that financial burden.